-- HUD invested $96 million on evaluations, evaluation technical assistance, and evaluation capacity-building, representing 0.18% of the agency’s $53.762 billion FY19 appropriation.
+- HUD invested $98 million on evaluations, evaluation technical assistance, and evaluation capacity-building, representing 0.18% of the agency’s $54.195 billion FY20 appropriation.

 3.2 Did the agency have a budget for evaluation and how much was it?
 (Were there any changes in this budget from the previous fiscal year?)

-- For FY19, Congress appropriated $96 million for the Office of Policy Development and Research’s (PD&R’s) Research & Technology account.
-FY19 funding was up $7 million from FY18, reflecting congressional support for the value of PD&R’s research, evaluations, and demonstrations.
-This budget includes $50 million for core research activities; up to $21 million for research, evaluations, and demonstrations; and not less than $25 million for technical assistance.
-The total represents an FY19 investment in evaluations and evidence amounting to 0.18 percent of HUD’s $53.762 billion gross discretionary budget authority, net of salaries and expenses, for FY19.
+- For FY20, Congress appropriated $98 million for the Office of Policy Development and Research’s Research & Technology account.
+FY20 funding was up $2 million from FY19, reflecting congressional support for the value of PD&R’s research, evaluations, and demonstrations.
+This budget includes $54 million for core research activities; $14 million for research, evaluations, and demonstrations; and $30 million for technical assistance.
+The total represents an FY20 investment in evaluations and evidence amounting to 0.18 percent of HUD’s $54.195 billion gross discretionary budget authority, net of salaries and expenses, for FY20.
 The funding for core research is used primarily for the American Housing Survey, other surveys, data acquisition, and research dissemination that support evaluation of HUD’s mission activities in domains such as affordable housing and housing finance.

-- PD&R’s FY19 appropriation of $26 million for Salaries and Expenses, up $2 million from FY18, also supports evidence in the form of PD&R’s in-house research and evaluation program; economic analyses; data linkage initiatives; and management of housing surveys, contract research, and evaluation.
+- PD&R’s FY20 appropriation of $28 million for Salaries and Expenses, up $2 million from FY19, also supports evidence in the form of PD&R’s in-house research and evaluation program; economic analyses; data linkage initiatives; and management of housing surveys, contract research, and evaluation.

 3.3 Did the agency provide financial and other resources to help city, county, and state governments or other grantees build their evaluation capacity (including technical assistance funds for data and evidence capacity building)?

-- HUD operates a Section 4 Capacity Building grant program that funds national intermediaries and rural jurisdictions in building capacity for functions including assessing needs, planning programs, and evaluation.
+- In FY20, HUD is offering a new $3 million Distressed Cities technical assistance program that helps cities that recently experienced disasters build capacity for processes including data collection, analysis, and tracking outcomes.
+HUD operates a Section 4 Capacity Building grant program that funds national intermediaries and rural jurisdictions in building capacity for functions including assessing needs, planning programs, and evaluation.

 - HUD’s Community Development Block Grant (CDBG) program, which provides formula grants to entitlement jurisdictions, increases local evaluation capacity.
-Specifically, federal regulations (Section 24 CFR 507.200) authorize CDBG recipients (including city and state governments) to use up to 20% of their CDBG allocations for administration and planning costs that may include evaluation-capacity building efforts and evaluations of their CDBG-funded interventions (as defined in 507.205 and 507.206).
+Specifically, federal regulations (24 CFR570.200) authorize CDBG recipients (including city and state governments) to use up to 20% of their CDBG allocations for administration and planning costs that may include evaluation-capacity building efforts and evaluations of their CDBG-funded interventions (as defined in 570.205 and 570.206).

 Performance Management / Continuous Improvement